AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
 This access account corresponds to a valid Azure subscription with API credentials.
 You need to create an access account for each subscription.

-This document describes, for a given subscription, how to set up your Azure account so that the Controller can execute APIs on that subscription.
+This document describes, for a given subscription, how to set up your Azure account credentials and onboard this Azure account to your Aviatrix Controller.
+Then, your Aviatrix Controller can execute APIs on that subscription.

 2. API and Permission Setup
 ========================================

-Setting up Azure permission for Aviatrix involves three main steps.
+Setting up Azure permission for Aviatrix involves the following steps.

 #.
-Register Aviatrix Controller Application with Azure Active Directory
+Registering Aviatrix Controller Application with Azure Active Directory
 #.
-Assign a role to the Aviatrix Controller Application
+Assigning a role to the Aviatrix Controller Application
 #.
-Find and save your Azure Subscription ID, Directory ID, Application ID, and Application Key value (from your Client secret).
+Creating a Secret Identifier
+#.
+Setting API Permissions for the Aviatrix Controller Application
+#.
+Onboarding Your Azure Access Account in the Aviatrix Controller

+As you complete the first four steps, find and save these four values: your **Azure Subscription ID**, **Directory ID**, **Application ID**, and **Application Key value** (from your Client secret) to complete the last step, onboarding your Azure Access Account in the Aviatrix Controller.

 **Important:** Complete the following steps in order.